0-monty-0/SOC-Automation-Home-Lab/README.md

 - Shuffle (SOAR and automation)
 - VirusTotal (threat intelligence enrichment)

+## Objectives

+- Simulate a real-world SOC environment.
+- Detect malicious activity and generate alerts.
+- Automate threat intelligence enrichment.
+- Reduce manual incident triage.
+- Gain hands-on experience with security monitoring and response.
+- Understand the incident lifecycle from detection to remediation.

 ## Lab Setup

 The lab environment was built using virtual machines and cloud infrastructure.

-### Steps:
+### Key Setup Steps
-1. Deployed Windows 11 endpoint and installed Wazuh agent.
+1. Created a virtualized environment and deployed a Windows 11 endpoint.
-2. Configured Wazuh manager for centralized log monitoring.
-3. Installed and configured Elasticsearch.
+2. Installed and configured the Wazuh agent on the Windows system.
+3. Configured the Wazuh Manager to collect and analyze logs.
+4. Installed Elasticsearch for centralized log storage and search.
+5. Deployed TheHive and configured Apache Cassandra as the backend database.
-4. Set up TheHive and connected Cassandra.
+6. Set up Shuffle and created automation workflows.
-5. Created Shuffle workflows for automation.
-6. Integrated VirusTotal API for threat intelligence.
+7. Integrated VirusTotal API for automated threat intelligence enrichment.
+8. Configured email alerting for incident notifications.

 ## Attack Simulation

-Credential dumping was simulated using Mimikatz to generate malicious activity.
+Credential dumping activity was simulated using Mimikatz to generate malicious behavior on the Windows endpoint.

-The attack triggered:
+This attack triggered:
-- Endpoint alert in Wazuh
+- Detection and alert generation in Wazuh.
+- Automated alert forwarding to Shuffle.
+- IOC extraction and hash enrichment.
-- Automated workflow in Shuffle
+- Automated threat intelligence lookup in VirusTotal.
-- Hash enrichment via VirusTotal
+- Email notification to the SOC analyst.
-- Case creation in TheHive
+- Case creation in TheHive for incident tracking.
-- Email alert notification

 ## Automation Workflow

-Shuffle was configured to:
+Shuffle was configured to automate incident response processes, including:

-- Receive alerts from Wazuh via webhook
+- Receiving alerts from Wazuh via webhook.
-- Extract malicious hash values
+- Extracting malicious hash values from alerts.
-- Perform threat intelligence enrichment
+- Performing SHA256 hash analysis.
+- Enriching indicators using VirusTotal.
-- Send automated email alerts
+- Sending automated email notifications.
-- Create incident cases in TheHive
+- Creating and updating cases in TheHive.

+This automation reduces manual workload and improves incident response speed.

 ## Screenshots